phoenixvc/cognitive-mesh/docs/prds/05-innovation-velocity/experimental-velocity/mesh-widget.md

 **Advanced Features & Edge Cases**

-- Power users can “pin” widgets, configure custom thresholds for recalibration alerts, and opt into beta analytics features.
+- Power users can "pin" widgets, configure custom thresholds for recalibration alerts, and opt into beta analytics features.

 - If backend API is version-incompatible, widget refuses to load and